Supporting a young person

 You might be stressed or anxious about someone you care about, but it is really important to keep calm.

-On this page, you will find helpful advice and support so for a moment take a breath, because we know it's not easy.
+On this page you will find helpful advice and support.
+For a moment take a breath, we know it's not easy.

-One thing to say, is that when you are able to talk with the young person that you listen to them, and make sure they know you've heard what they're saying.
+When you are able to talk with the young person listen to them, and make sure they know you've heard what they're saying.

 Where to start?